Bando85/dpd-demo/README.md

 The application stores details about Persons.
 Users are able to create, modify and depersonalize persons as well as list them.

-**Pleas use ";" delimiter in Address and Phone fields when you want to add more than one line**
+**Before editing a row, please collapse all expanded rows.
+Pleas use ";" delimiter in Address and Phone fields when you want to add more than one line.**